 Sustainable curricula can also be in the form of electives or individual courses which focus on environment.
+Professors should help with homework for students so that they have the opportunity to allocate time for such courses.
 This would help students who follow other degrees to study about individual topics which might or might not be related to their degree.

 Imparting knowledge about sustainability and climate change is one of the green initiatives for college campuses which all colleges in the world have to carry out.